If you’re looking for a unique fish to add to your aquarium, then a Butterfly Tail just might be a great option for you.

-Being cold water fish, goldfish will be happiest in water that is 65-78 degrees Fahrenheit.
+Being cold water fish, they will be happiest in water that is 65-78 degrees Fahrenheit.

-While it is always easier to have a fish that can live in a range of temperatures, do remember to check on your aquarium fairly regularly, as if the temperature does start to drop below this range, you’ll find Butterfly Tail fish will begin to suffer.
+While it’s always easier to have a fish that can live in a range of temperatures, do remember to check on your aquarium fairly regularly, as if the temperature does start to drop below this range, you’ll find they will begin to suffer.

-The main point to consider is that you don’t place them with any aggressive fish – the Butterfly Tail is fairly delicate, and their tail is likely to be injured or torn if they’re made to share a tank with more aggressive or playful breeds of fish.
+The main point to consider is that you don’t place them with any aggressive fish – their tail fairly delicate and likely to be injured or torn if they’re made to share a tank with more aggressive or playful breeds of fish.